ros-navigation/docs.nav2.org/configuration/packages/configuring-bt-navigator.rst

 It is a Behavior Tree-based implementation of navigation that is intended to allow for flexibility in the navigation task and provide a way to easily specify complex robot behaviors, including recovery.

+Consider checking out the :ref:`groot_introduction` tutorial for using Groot to visualize and modify behavior trees.

 Parameters
 **********